1925 Penny Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 • 1925 S Wheat Penny Value — San Francisco Mint production

-Philadelphia coins bear no mint mark and represent the highest mintage at nearly 140 million pieces.
-Denver-minted coins display a small “D” and were produced in quantities of 22.6 million.
-San Francisco specimens feature an “S” mint mark with 26.4 million coins struck.
+Philadelphia coins bear no mint mark and represent the highest mintage at roughly 140 million pieces.
+Denver coins show a small “D” with 22.6 million struck.
+San Francisco cents feature an “S” with 26.4 million produced.

 Also Read: Lincoln Wheat Penny Value (1909-1958)